lceLCE/EnjoyTheBan0.7-opensource/README.md

 This source code has leaked by HappyC0w#9999 & HYPERFLASH#1899

+I remotely controlled Dai Ziyue's computer in the middle of the night and stole this code

 Private information of the author of this client:

 Name: Dai Zile